dmoltisanti/brace/README.md

 ```

 `keypoints` will then be a numpy array of shape (17, 2) containing the annotated nodes coordinates.
 These are also in pixel and follow the COCO format just like the segment keypoints.
+Notice that arrays actually have shape (17, 3), however the last column axis `[:, 2]` is not meaningful.
+Make sure you load these files as suggested with the snippet above to load arrays correctly.

 ## Videos and frames

 We used `youtube-dl` to download the videos from YouTube
 (links are provided in [video_info.csv](https://github.com/dmoltisanti/brace/blob/main/videos_info.csv))
-using
+using:

 ```bash
 format: bestvideo[ext=mp4],bestaudio[ext=m4a]